 American Bulldogs are moderate shedders, and their shedding patterns often follow the changing seasons.
 During the spring and fall, you may notice an increase in shedding as their coat adjusts to the temperature changes.
 While they have a short, smooth coat that doesn’t require excessive grooming, shedding can still be noticeable, particularly during peak shedding seasons.

-Additionally, stress or changes in the environment can trigger increased shedding in American Bulldogs.
+Additionally, environmental stress or changes can trigger increased shedding in American Bulldogs.
 A stressful event, such as moving to a new home or experiencing separation anxiety, can lead to temporary spikes in shedding.
-It’s important for owners to be aware of these environmental factors and provide a comforting and stable atmosphere for their bulldogs to minimize stress-induced shedding.
+Owners must be aware of these environmental factors and provide a comforting and stable atmosphere for their bulldogs to minimize stress-induced shedding.

 For instance, when a family moves to a new house, it’s common for pets, including American Bulldogs, to experience stress-related shedding.
 The anxiety and unfamiliar surroundings can disrupt their normal shedding cycle, causing them to shed more than usual.
 This serves as a reminder that the well-being of our pets is closely linked to their shedding patterns.